-The property at 1100 Old Derry Road has an historic association with the Jackson family and their contribution to the development of nineteenth and early twentieth century Meadowvale Village.
+The property at 1100 Old Derry Road has an historic association with the Jackson family and their contribution to the development of 19th and early 20th century Meadowvale Village.
 The house has architectural significance in its size, shape, form, materials and vernacular design.
 There is contextual significance in its location within the lot providing for generous yards of open green space on all sides and contribution to the streetscape.